mccalni/namshubs/README.md

 # INTRO
 mccalni
 2018-11-17
-GPL - the usual stuff.
+The usual stuff.
 Do what you like, but it ain't my fault.
 No warranty, no nothing.
 Be nice.
+See end of this file for CC0.

 So, what is it? +theCat @redDwarf